MobileFirstLLC/octostats/README.md

 or just go to the [website](https://octostats.netlify.app/) directly.

-### Intro
+### What you get:

-With Octostats you will get all repo stats in one view.
+- 📊 &nbsp; **Unified overview of stats** &mdash; with Octostats you will get all repo stats in one view.
 You can easily navigate between the dashboard and details on individual repositories.
-You can also see aggregated totals for all repositories.
+You can get aggregated totals for all repositories, which is not available on Github.

-During authentication, you can choose if you wan to include organization repos or not.
+- 🧭 &nbsp; **Choose your experience** &mdash; During authentication, you can choose if you wan to include organization repos or not.
 After authentication, you can also toggle specific repositories on/off to include or exclude them from the Octostats scoreboard.

-Octostats does not have a dedicated backend server.
+- 🔐 &nbsp; **Privacy** &mdash; Octostats does not have a dedicated backend server.
 It is served by Netlify and runs in the browser communicating directly with Github API.
 Application developer never sees any of your data.
 Netlify handles exchange of authentication token during log in.

 ### Issues and Feature Requests 💬 🗯️ 🤔